chanyaz/NewFTCApp-iOS/README.md

 The FTChinese allows you to use collection to display list screens.
 But we suggest that you stick to WKWebView as much as possible.
 For advanced iOS developers, you can use profilling to check the difference between collection view and WKWebView.

 ### Sharing:
 If a large chunk of your audience is in China, you should use WeChat's SDK rather than it's share extension for sharing.
 And you should use a customized action sheet view controller rather than the iOS one.
-There are serious bugs with WeChat's share extension and there's no way to hide it from the iOS' default action view controller.
-If user experience bugs after they share, they blame you, not Apple or WeChat.
+There are serious bugs with WeChat's share extension and there's no way to hide any share extension from the iOS' default action view controller.
+If user experiences bugs after they share, they blame you, not Apple or WeChat.
 So my advice is, use your own share sheet and fall back to iOS develop activity view controller.

 ### Always Validate:
-As a client side, don't trust anyone or anything, not even your own servers.
+As a client side, don't blindly trust anyone or anything, not even your own servers.
 If you have large audience in China, that's especially true.
 For example, what can go wrong with an HTML snippet of less than 10k?
 According to our own tracking, it returns wrong results 5000 times a day.
-If we don't validate every HTML snippet we get, some users are going to be really upset.
+(Yes, the server guy should fix it.
+But the client should validate. ) If we don't validate every HTML snippet we get, some users are going to be really upset.